Refinishing Hardwood Floors - How To

 Whether, it's a natural wood floor look, or a stain look

 This hardwood floor is common through out most homes in the U.S. And it's one of the

 Refinishing hardwood floors consist of preparing

-the wood flooring, by sanding, then applying
+the wood flooring, by sanding,

 the wood floor finishes.